 When a calculated risk goes badly, the more conservative spouse may feel constantly anxious and fearful.
 But if the risk was taken without their active involvement in the decision-making process, the results can be catastrophic for the marriage.

 This creates a stressful money problem in a marriage that often has no discernable solution.
-And when transparency and fair-play are not present, these resentments can fester into a constant marital conflict.
+And when transparency and fair-play are not present, these resentments can fester into constant marital conflict.

 A recent survey of over 4,500 couples disclosed that when there are money problems in a marriage, couples tend to use the harshest and most contemptuous language.
 And contempt is a known predictor of divorce.

 Arguments about money also take longer than any other kind of argument to recover from.